jjacob7734/harvester_ts/README.md

 ```

 Any sensible combination of the `-s`, `-e`, or `-n` parameters can be used
-to specify the desirered date range to harvest:
+to specify the desired date range to harvest:

 If a `-b --data_basedir` argument is provided, then the data will be harvested
 to the specified local path.
 If a `-B --s3_data_basedir` argument is provide,